VS2412/Honeypot/Readme.md

 ```

 ## Workflow
-1.A message is received through the Honeypot API.
+A message is received through the Honeypot API.

-2.The Scam Detection Engine evaluates the message using predefined scam indicators.
+The Scam Detection Engine evaluates the message using predefined scam indicators.

-3.A scam score is calculated.
+A scam score is calculated.

-4.If the score exceeds the threshold, the scam is confirmed.
+If the score exceeds the threshold, the scam is confirmed.

-5.The AI-powered Honeypot Persona engages the scammer naturally.
+The AI-powered Honeypot Persona engages the scammer naturally.

-6.Intelligence such as UPI IDs, phone numbers, and phishing URLs is extracted.
+Intelligence such as UPI IDs, phone numbers, and phishing URLs is extracted.

-7.The system monitors conversation progress and determines when sufficient intelligence has been collected.
+The system monitors conversation progress and determines when sufficient intelligence has been collected.

-8.The conversation is terminated automatically.
+The conversation is terminated automatically.

-9.A final intelligence report is generated and sent to the reporting endpoint.
+A final intelligence report is generated and sent to the reporting endpoint.

 ## API Endpoint